anayahall/cali-compost-model/README.md

 the State's soils.

 ### -- Current Status --
-As of **August 2020**, this project is near completion.
+As of **October 2020**, this project is near completion.
 The full repo will be made public with a detailed README.md, including information on toy dataset creation, prior to publication.